emmirays/emmirays/README.md

 Front-End Developer and UI Designer
 ----------------------------------------

-As a seasoned Front-End Developer and UI/UX Designer with over 2 years of experience, I possess a unique combination of creativity and logic that enables me to create highly usable websites and user interfaces (UI) with exceptional user experience (UX) and flow.
+As a seasoned Front-End Developer and UI/UX Designer, I possess a unique combination of creativity and logic that enables me to create highly usable websites and user interfaces (UI) with exceptional user experience (UX) and flow.
 My expertise in problem-solving and ability to meet deadlines consistently have been demonstrated throughout my career.
 I am passionate about identifying opportunities for brands and organizations to